NassimNatA/Surfs_up/README.md

 - Deliverable 1: Summary Statistics for June
 - Deliverable 2: Summary Statistics for December Summary statistics were produced for each respective month by the following steps and code:
-- Created Measurement table to retrieve the temperatures for the month of June
+- Created Measurement table to retrieve the temperatures for the month of June:

 `temp_june = []
 temp_june = session.query(Measurement.date, Measurement.tobs).\
 filter(extract('month', Measurement.date) == 6).all()
 print(temp_june)`

-- Converted the  temperatures to a list.
+- Converted the  temperatures to a list:

 `list(temp_X)`

-- Created a DataFrame from the list of temperatures for each month.
+- Created a DataFrame from the list of temperatures for each month:

 `df_temp_X = pd.DataFrame(temp_X)
 df_temp_X.head()`

-- Created summary statistics for each month dataframe
+- Created summary statistics for each month dataframe:

 `df_temp_X.describe()`